-Figure 1.
-Redwood's interface
+Figure 1: Redwood's Interface

-representation of a problem's solution and its smaller details.
-In practical terms, moving between levels of abstraction is made possible through mechanisms such as snippet nesting (snippets will be discussed in more details in the next section, for the moment it suffices to say that the main function in Figure 1 is a snippet, as it is the for loop in main's code) and disclosure triangles and dots (visible in Figure 1 on the top-left corners of the main function, the for loop in main's code, and the running the quick sort block of code, also in main).
+A major abstraction employed in Redwood's design is that of tree structure, which can be used to describe any program (in fact, the name of the environment was inspired by this "design tree" abstraction) [Westphal, Harris and Dascalu 2004].
+Based on this abstraction, a programmer can move easily between the large-scale representation of a problem's solution and its smaller details.
+In practical terms, moving between levels of abstraction is made possible through mechanisms such as snippet nesting (snippets will be discussed in more details in the next section, for the moment it suffices to say that the main function in [Fig. 1] is a snippet, as it is the for loop in main's code) and disclosure triangles and dots (visible in [Fig. 1] on the topleft corners of the main function, the for loop in main's code, and the running the quick sort block of code, also in main).

 As described in the following section, a second major concept that underlies Redwood's design philosophy is that of snippet.
-In Figure 2, details of two Redwood toolsets are provided, both built in conjunction with the snippet concept.
+In [Fig. 2], details of two Redwood toolsets are provided, both built in conjunction with the snippet concept.
 From both, the developer can select and then drag-and-drop program constructs ("selectable snippets") such as simple assignment operations or more complex class templates.

-Figure 2.
-Redwood tool panes: Statement builder and Snippet chooser
+Figure 2: Redwood tool panes: Statement Builder and Snippet Chooser

-4. The Snippet Concept
+4 The Snippet Concept